Updated on 26 January, 2026 by Robert Abela. Reviewed by Joel Barbara | Published on 1 February, 2018

 All the temporary WordPress users you create with the plugin can be managed from the same Temporary Logins menu.

-As you can see in the above screenshot, you can disable and delete any of the temporary logins with just a mouse click.
-So, if you ever have any concerns about the activity of one of the users you can use these options to revoke their access.
+As you can see in the above screenshot, you can copy the login link to the clipboard or email the link to the user with just a mouse click.
+You can also disable and delete any of the temporary logins by hovering over the account.
+So, if you ever have any concerns about the activity of one of the users, you can use these options to revoke their access.

 Keeping Log of What Temporary WordPress Users Are Doing